Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: The SelInvHIF Algorithm

 \subsubsection{Block Inversion}

-The first preliminary tool we are going to use in SelInvHIF comes from the key observation in the selected inversion method \cite{lin1}: a diagonal block of the inverse of $A$ can be computed via a diagonal block of the inverse of a submatrix of $A$, the repeated application of which could lead to an efficient recursive algorithm to compute the diagonal of $A$.
-The key observation is based on Lemma \ref{lemma:1} below.
-The proof of this lemma is based on block Gaussian elimination as discussed in \cite{lin1}.
+The first preliminary tool we are going to use in SelInvHIF comes from the key observation in the selected inversion method: A diagonal block of the inverse of $A$ can be computed via a diagonal block of the inverse of a submatrix of $A$, the repeated application of which could lead to an efficient recursive algorithm to compute the diagonal of $A$.
+The key observation is based on Lemma \ref{lemma:1} below \cite{lin1}.
+Its proof is based on block Gaussian elimination.

 \begin{lemma} Suppose $A$ is given by (\ref{eq:A}) with a nonsingular $A_{pp}$ and $G = A^{-1}$.
 Let $A_{1}$ be the Schur complement of $A_{pp}$, i.e.,

 and let $G_{1} = A_{1}^{-1}$.
 Then it holds,